mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 The type `PowerSystem` can be created using a function:
 * [`powerSystem`](@ref powerSystem).
-JuliaGrid supports three modes for populating the `PowerSystem` type: using built-in functions, using HDF5 file format, and using [Matpower](https://matpower.org) case files.
+JuliaGrid supports four modes for populating the `PowerSystem` type: using built-in functions, using HDF5 file format, using [Matpower](https://matpower.org) case files, and using PSSE version 33 case files.

 It is recommended to use the HDF5 format for large-scale systems.
 To facilitate this, JuliaGrid has the function:
 * [`savePowerSystem`](@ref savePowerSystem).